Max Llewellyn: Wales

 He was widely tipped to be included in the Wales squad for the 2023 Six Nations Championship, but ruled out of the early stages of the tournament due to injury.

 On 1 May 2023, Llewellyn was called up to the Wales 54-man training squad ahead of the 2023 Rugby World Cup.

 Llewellyn made his debut on 5 August 2023, starting for Wales in the first test of their 2023 Rugby World Cup warm-up matches, in a win against England.
 Llewellyn was ultimately not selected in the final squad for the tournament.

 Llewellyn returned to the Wales squad for the 2024 end-of-year rugby union internationals, and started all three matches.
 Llewellyn was controversially omitted from the squad for the 2025 Six Nations Championship by then-head coach Warren Gatland, but was recalled to the squad by interim head coach Matt Sherratt.
 In the match against Scotland, Llewellyn scored his first international try.

 Llewellyn missed out on selection for the 2025 Wales rugby union tour of Japan due to a hamstring injury while playing for Gloucester.

+Llewellyn was selected for the 2025 end-of-year rugby union internationals.
+He started against Argentina, Japan, and New Zealand.